 Her own “Madame Vandervelde Fund” would emerge during her impressive six-month tour in the US and Canada.
 She was welcomed with open arms and enthusiasm.
 She traveled from Syracuse to Chicago, then to St. Paul and Minneapolis.
 She gave speeches in the major cities of Canada.
-She was particularly successful in collecting money in Chicago, Philadelphia and Boston, allowing her to formally found her fund.
-A friend helped her to send food aid to Belgium: flour packed in cotton sacks, which could be used to make clothes after washing and bleaching.
-The friend also made sure that the name “Madame Vandervelde Fund” was printed on the flour sacks.
+She was particularly successful in collecting money in Chicago, Philadelphia and Boston.
+Friends in Buffalo helped her to send food aid to Belgium: flour packed in cotton sacks, which could be used to make clothes after washing and bleaching.
+These friends also made sure that the name “Madame Vandervelde Fund” was printed on the flour sacks.

 Flour sacks that testify today to the determination of a wartime woman.

 My sincere thanks to Evelyn McMillan, Stanford University, for the information and photos she provided to me.
 She mentioned Isabel Anderson’s book The Spell of Belgium and sent the New York Times article of September 2, 1914.
 She also sent pictures of decorated flour sacks in the collections of the Herbert Hoover Presidential Library Museum and the Hoover Institution Archives.